youliangtan/oxe_contrib/README.md

 *This will download only a single shard, and read the first episode of the data.
 The plot is saved in `stats/` directory.*

-### Step 4: Open a pull request with the dataset information and wait for review
+### Step 4: Open a pull request with the dataset information

 User should append the metadata to the file with the dataset information.
  - **docs/oxe_dataset_overview.csv**: Metadata of the dataset, for display on the website
  - **docs/data_sources.yaml**: The source of the dataset, for verfiication purposes

+*The CI will automatically verify the dataset and upload the stats to wandb for sanity check*

 ### Step 5.
+Wait for PR review to merge the dataset to OXE

-Once the pull request is merged, the dataset will be added to the official OXE list
+Once the PR is opened, the dataset will be reviewed by the OXE team.
+If the dataset is approved, it will be merged to the official OXE dataset list.

-TODO: CI will automatically pull private datasets, conduct face blurring, and upload to OXE huggingface account.
+*TODO: CI will automatically pull private datasets, conduct face blurring, and upload to OXE huggingface account.*

 ## License